MathaiMarvin/wk-1-code-challenge/README.md

 # Project Description
 The code challenge  was constituted of three challenges:
 1. Student Grade Generator-Run via prompt enabled by opening the html page with live server
-2. Speed Detector (Toy Problem)-run via the terminal by passing arguments
+2. Speed Detector (Toy Problem)-run via the terminal by passing arguments into the called function
-3. Net Salary Calculator (Toy Problem)-run via terminal by passing arguments
+3. Net Salary Calculator (Toy Problem)-run via terminal by passing arguments into the called function
 ## Project Setup
 * Fork the repo
 - git clone.